numberoverzero/declare/docs/index.rst

-declare - Scaffolding for frameworks
+declare - Declarative scaffolding for frameworks
 =================================================

 declare is a library for creating declarative systems.
 Its intended audience